jiyeonsongg/simpl-medical-dashboard/README.md

 Consists of HTML files for each page in the dashboard, and data for display.

 ### machine_learning
+consists of the machine learning models used to predict subgroup and predict sepsis risk
+01_comborbodity_group_prediction: the model used to predict the subgroups
+02_vital_sign_subgroup_1_prediction: the model used to predict sepsis risk

 ### statistical_analysis
 Each statistical analysis file requires different R libraries.
 Make sure to install the right libraries before running the code.